About FAQ

 • Answer: Contact gssmail@berkeley.edu.
 The student books are on a web site that is very easy for us to update it at anytime.

-Is there an updated teacher guide?
+Is there a teacher guide?